How does cold spraying work?

 4

-In order to produce dense and solid layers, the impact velocities of the particles must lie between the "critical speed" and the "erosion speed".
+To ensure the production of dense and robust layers, it is essential for the particle impact velocities to fall within the range between the "critical speed" and the "erosion speed."

 parallax background